Sonamkandari/Security-Log-Analystics-Using-Data-Warehousing-With-AI-Based-Anomaly-Detection/README.md

-# Security-Log-Analystics-Using-Data-Warehousing-With-AI-Based-Anomaly-Detection

-# 🔐 SecurityLogsDW
+# 🔐 Security Log Analytics Using Data Warehousing & AI

-> A SQL Server data warehouse project for ingesting and organizing security login logs
+> A capstone project focused on security login analytics using data warehousing and AI-based anomaly detection
-> **Status:** 🚧 Work in Progress (Bronze Layer Completed)
+> **Status:** 🚧 Work in Progress
+> **Current Phase:** Bronze Layer Completed

 ---

-## 👋 About This Project
+## 👋 About the Project

-**SecurityLogsDW** is a hands-on data warehouse project where I’m building a system to store and later analyze **login attempt security logs**.

-The idea behind this project is simple: start with raw data, store it safely, and then gradually transform it into something meaningful using a **Bronze → Silver → Gold (Medallion Architecture)** approach.

-Right now, the focus is on building a strong foundation — database setup and raw data ingestion.
+This project aims to build a **security log analytics system** that helps identify suspicious and abnormal login behavior using a combination of **data warehousing, analytics, and basic AI models**.

+Modern systems generate massive volumes of authentication logs, making manual analysis impractical.
+This project addresses that problem by storing login data in a structured **data warehouse** and gradually transforming it into analytics-ready datasets that can be used to detect potential security threats such as:
+- Repeated failed login attempts
+- Suspicious IP addresses
+- Unusual login times
+- Possible account takeover behavior

+At the moment, the project focuses on building a **strong data foundation** by ingesting raw login data into the **Bronze layer** of the warehouse.

 ---

+## 🎯 Project Objective

+The long-term objective of this project is to:

+- Design a layered data warehouse for security logs
+- Clean and standardize login data for analysis
+- Apply basic AI / anomaly detection techniques to learn normal login behavior
+- Automatically flag suspicious or abnormal login patterns
+- Visualize insights using dashboards and charts

+This project is part of the **B.Tech CSE Capstone Project (8th Semester, 2026)** and uses publicly available authentication log data :contentReference[oaicite:1]{index=1}.

+---

-## 🏗️ Architecture Approach
+## 🏗️ Architecture Overview (Medallion Approach)

-This project follows the Medallion Architecture pattern:
+The project follows the **Medallion Architecture**, which helps keep data reliable, traceable, and scalable.

 ---
 <img width="1367" height="602" alt="image" src="https://github.com/user-attachments/assets/fae5fe61-212e-4b42-8edb-461e80690fac" />